-Plots... don't be scared, we'll do it all for you.
+Plots... don't be scared, we do it all for you.

 We are looking for plots where each of us would look for them: on the Internet.
-There are a lot of offers, but only some of them are included in our offer.
+There are plenty of offers, but only some of them are included in our offer.
 We focus on those that are nearby, i.e. up to 30 minutes by car to work.
-Of course, this is different, especially in rush hour.
+Of course, this is different, especially during peak hours.

-We call the owners of plots and ask about the most important things for us:
+We call plot owners, ask about the most important things for us:

 – Exact location (we are interested in the geodetic or GPS number of the plot)

 – Its purpose in the spatial development plan

 – Connections for water, electricity and sewage (or gas)

 “Its dimensions, especially those at the front of the plot